joepagan/dogey.js/README.md

 dogey.js
 ========

-Pass a container element to dogey.js it'll read the text and add new "doge words" to the page for you
+Pass a container element to dogey.js it'll read the text and add new "doge words" to the page for you.

-Say you have a container like so
+Say you have a container like so:

 	<div class="container">
 		<p>For more info read the tutorials page</p>
 	</div>

+Should spit out coloured, absolutely positioned, comic sans words on your page, something like:

+`very info

+			many read

+		wow
+						such tutorials`

 You can use dogey.js like this (defaults are listed here too):